qwc-services/qwc-services.github.io/src/topics/Printing.md

 # Printing

-QWC2 supports printing to PDF via the QGIS Server `GetPrint` request.
+QWC supports printing to PDF via the QGIS Server `GetPrint` request.

 The basic steps are:

-* Ensure the `Print` plugin is enabled in the QWC2 viewer.
+* Ensure the `Print` plugin is enabled in the QWC viewer.
 * Create print layouts in the QGIS project as desired.
 The layouts must contain one Map element.
 * [Generate the themes configuration](../configuration/ThemesConfiguration.md#generating-theme-configuration).

-The available print layouts will then appear in the QWC2 print plugin.
+The available print layouts will then appear in the QWC print plugin.

 You can limit the available print scales by setting `printScales` (or `defaultPrintScales`) in the [theme configuration](../configuration/ThemesConfiguration.md#manual-theme-configuration) to a list of scale denominators.
 If the list is empty, the print scale can be freely chosen.